Featurevisor

 Bucketing

 The bucketBy property is used to determine how the feature will be bucketed.
-Meaning, how the variation of a feature is assigned to a user.
+Meaning, how the values of a feature are assigned to a user as they get rolled out gradually.

 # ...